dnmvisser/ansible_atlassian_confluence/README.md

       attribute: scheme
       value: https

 `atlassian_confluence_catalina_opts` is the list of custom *CATALINA_OPTS* properties.
-At the moment you can't change the existing one - only append them.
+At the moment you can't change the existing set - only append it.

 Dependencies